DanielCoutoVale/Dependencies/README.md

 To translate a text analysis from a source description to a target description, one needs to run the script `translate-analysis.jar`, informing:

-* the name of the source description
+* the source description name
-* the name of the source analysis
+* the source analysis name
-* the name of the target description
+* the target description name
 * a name for the target analysis
 * the path to the DUX file